mcw-rcc/mcw-rcc.github.io/docs/software/schrodinger.md

 5. Setup remote connection to the cluster.
 : **Windows**
     Open the `Remote Login Configuration` tool.
 Select `Generate Keys`.
 Select `Initialize Host Access`.
 Enter the host IP Address (this is in your schrodinger.hosts file) and your MCW username.
 Select `Initialize`.
+    !!! warning "Known issue"
+        The 2023-1 Remote Login Configuration tool may error due to missing files.
+This is a known issue.
+To work around this issue, launch the `Schrodinger Command Prompt` and run command `run SchrodingerPlinkWizard`.
+Contact {{ support_email }} with questions.
 : **Mac**
     Configure password-less SSH for remote login.
 Open a terminal and follow [this guide](http://www.linuxproblem.org/art_9.html).